celo-org/docs/blog/03-04-2023-how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-1-2/how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-1-2.md

 ![Add events in contract](./images/contract_add_events.png)

-These event don't execute any logic, they only emit events that we can then find inside the receipt of the transaction, or query the blockchain to list all the events a smart contract has emitted.
+These events do not execute any logic; they only emit events that we can later find inside the transaction receipt or query the blockchain to list all the events a smart contract has emitted.

 ### Create the constructor function

-At the deployment of our contract, we will want to set the different owners addresses and the threshold for the contract to be able to be used.
-To do so, we will add a constructor function, this will make sure these value are written in storage at the same time we deploy the contract.
+During the deployment of our contract, we will want to set the different owners' addresses and the threshold for the contract to be used.
+To do this, we will add a constructor function that will ensure that these values are written in storage at the same time we deploy the contract.

-So under the last line we added, let's add:
+Therefore, under the last line we added, let's add the following code:

 ```js